zackthoutt/nfl-player-stats/README.md

 - *Kick Return Attempts*: The number of times the player attempted to return a kick.
 - *Kick Return Yards*: The cumulative number of yards the player returned kicks for.
-- *Kick Return touchdowns*: The number of touchdowns the player scored through kick returns.
+- *Kick Return Touchdowns*: The number of touchdowns the player scored through kick returns.
 - *Punt Return Attempts*: The number of times the player attempted to return a punt.
 - *Punt Return Yards*: The cumulative number of yards the player returned punts for.
 - *Punt Return Touchdowns*: The number of touchdowns the player scored through punt returns.